 – Isaac Asimov

-In parlance of the aforesaid, there lays an emphasis between passion and obsession.
+In the parlance of the aforesaid, there lays emphasis on passion and obsession.
 When passion transforms into obsession, man loses his sense of rationality.
 Thus failing to differentiate between right and wrong, his conscience deflects while indulging in violence.
 His arrogance takes better of him and he starts seeking pleasure from the suffering of others.
 In process turning towards extremism and harming people in manners possible.

-The implied corollary being that a person who resorts to violence must therefore be incompetent.
+The implied corollary is that a person who resorts to violence must, therefore, be incompetent.

 What do you believe?

 Avoid violence and uncalled aggression.
 Educate, motivate and inspire.